 Here is an example of the mind map created by Jack Magma studio of Netflix.

-Step 2.
-Low/High-Fidelity Prototypes
+UX: Low/High-Fidelity Prototypes

-A prototype is the version of the final product that allows interaction to test if the embedded features work as intended.
+A prototype is an early version of the final product that allows interaction to be tested to confirm whether the embedded features work as intended.

 Moreover, a prototype can also be used to test if the end-users will be able to use the product or not.
 This helps in further improvement of the product or the application before launch.

 The use of prototypes is imperative, as mentioned above.
-And, you can create two types of prototypes based on the fidelity of it. |
+And, you can create two types of prototypes based on fidelity.

 The Fidelity of the prototype is defined as how well it can convey the look and feel of the product.
 The level of detail and interaction depicts fidelity.

-You can make a healthcare app design prototype in two ways:
+You can make a healthcare app design prototype in two ways.

 Most of the time, it is a paper version of the application design where one can make different screens of the app on paper to redefine new ideas.

 |A high-fidelity prototype is the closest version of the actual product. |

 It is fully interactive for the testing teams and users to check.
 It can have two types, namely, digital prototypes and coded prototypes.

 This is a crucial part of the user experience as it includes creating a copy of the content that helps the users interact with the application seamlessly.

 There are many aspects that are included in UX writing, such as:

-And many more!
 You need to be really careful while writing these as they are one of the key pillars of medical mobile app design that enhance user experience.

 Step 3.
 UI Design

-And it is pretty obvious that if you are making an application, it should have an elegant and attractive user interface.
+And it is pretty obvious that if you are making an application, it should have an elegant and attractive user interface design.

 The very initial thing that you need to consider here is the colors of the app.

 You must have noticed that most of the fast-food chains have yellow and red in their logos.
-Have you wondered why?

 Well, red and yellow are hunger-triggering colors, which is why they are included in the logos.

 |Type of Healthcare App||Colors and Significance|

-|Informational health apps||White, Blue, and yellow denote freshness, power, cleanliness, liveliness, etc.|
+|Informational health apps||White, blue, and yellow denote freshness, power, cleanliness, liveliness, etc.|

 |Patient engagement apps||Orange, green, and pink for happiness, progress, and kindness|

-|EHR apps||A blend of Beige, White, and Grey as they signify confidence and trustworthiness|
+|EHR apps||A blend of beige, white, and grey as they signify confidence and trustworthiness|

 |Personal wellness apps||As these applications motivate users in tracking their vitals, they need to have shades of pink, purple and blue.|